HiromasaNojima/youtube-video-controller-shadowing/README.md

 # Installation

-TO BE UPDATED.
+## From Chrome Web Store

-(It is under investigation for release on Chrome store.)
+You can install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-video-controller/eejhjkkhdppnoipdakphfikhhapbefll).

-For now, you can install it manually.
+## From GitHub

 1. Download the youtube-video-controller-shadowing.zip from the [release page](https://github.com/HiromasaNojima/youtube-video-controller-shadowing/releases)
 1. Unzip the downloaded file